When you’re roaming the shops or surfing the net for Christmas present inspiration this year, why not make sure you’re buying a GOOD gift?

 Kraft paper can help your presents look stylish and minimalistic, or it can be a blank canvas for your imagination to run wild.
 If you’ve got kids, you could get them to draw some pictures or doodles on the paper, to make the gifts even more personalised.

 Other alternatives are to use newspaper, or even re-use gift bags if you’ve got the odd one lying around.
 Washi tape is also a great alternative to sellotape, which is also recyclable.
-This adorable trio from Rifle Paper will add a festive flair to your presents.

 Finally, if you’ve got some spare time this festive season, and want to master a new skill, you could watch this video to learn how to wrap presents without the use of any tape or ribbon.